ManupriyaSrivastava/LendingClubCaseStudy/README.md

 ## Conclusions
-- The conclusions and observations are capture in the pdf in the github repository
+- The conclusions and observations are captured in the pdf in the github repository

 ## Acknowledgements